Quantum Algorithms for Structured Prediction: Numerical Experiments

-This guarantees the strong convexity of $f$.
-Here, the elements $y\in \mathcal{Y}$ are used as indices for their corresponding $a_{i, y}$ and $b_{i, y}$ vectors.
+The elements $y\in \mathcal{Y}$ are used as indices for their corresponding $a_{i, y}$ and $b_{i, y}$ vectors.
 All coefficient vectors $a_{i, y}$ and $b_{i, y}$ are randomly generated according to the Cauchy distribution, and all vectors $b'_i$ are randomly generated according to a uniform distribution.
 The reason we choose the Cauchy distribution for $a_{i, y}$ and $b_{i, y}$, is its thick tail, which results in having occasional extreme values for the coefficients.
-The reason we choose the uniform distribution for $b'_i$ is to avoid the functions $f_i$ having a similar minimum, which makes the problem easy.
+The reason we choose the uniform distribution for $b'_i$ as opposed to normal or Cauchy distributions is to avoid the functions $f_i$ having a similar minimum, which makes the problem easy.